"Oskar McCarthy's bolshy Leporello stole the show with a performance of real vocal and physical power"

-Recent concert work includes Mozart and Duruflé's Requiems for the Brandenburg Choral Festival; Handel's Messiah at the National Portrait Gallery); Verdi's Requiem (Philharmonia Britannica); Bach's St Matthew Passion, Beethoven's Ninth Symphonyand Brahms' Ein deutsches Requiem for the Angel Orchestra; and multiple collaborations with the Basement Orchestra.
+Concert work includes Mozart and Duruflé's Requiems for the Brandenburg Choral Festival; Handel's Messiah at the National Portrait Gallery); Verdi's Requiem (Philharmonia Britannica); Bach's St Matthew Passion, Beethoven's Ninth Symphony and Brahms' Ein deutsches Requiem for the Angel Orchestra; and multiple collaborations with the Basement Orchestra.
 Recital work includes Kindertotenlieder with London Euphonia Orchestra, the UK premiere of Othmar Schoeck's Buried Alive for the London Month of the Dead, and the world premiere of John Whittaker’s Shakespeare Songs for Opera Anywhere.
-Oskar has developed Buried Alive into a semi-staged theatre piece - "Tinged with cool Gothic morbidity, and with a deft, light and effective theatrical touch" **** (London City Nights) - and gives its next performance on October 28th 2017 at Pleasance Theatre, details at www.buried-alive.org.
+Oskar developed Buried Alive into a semi-staged theatre piece - "Tinged with cool Gothic morbidity, and with a deft, light and effective theatrical touch" **** (London City Nights) - which he has toured around the UK.
 He gave the first performance of a trio of songs written for him and Rob Keeley by Robin Holloway at Brompton Cemetery in October 2016, in a concert that also featured a staging of Mussorgsky's Songs and Dances of Death, presented in collaboration with movement director Rachel Drazek.